Heat clinch playoff spot with 129-121 victory over Celtics

 Kemba Walker led the Celtics in their regular-season home finale with 36 points.
 Jayson Tatum scored 33 and Evan Fournier 20.
 Boston has lost seven of 10.

+''It's a pride thing,'' Walker said. ''Individually, we've all got to look into the mirror and say: `Are we giving everything we've got?'
+And to be honest, we're not.''

-The Celtics, who already clinched a spot in the 7-10 play-in tournament, trail Miami and Atlanta by three games, but lost the tiebreaker against both teams.
+The Celtics, who were already assured of a spot in the 7-10 play-in tournament, trail Miami and Atlanta by three games, but lost the tiebreaker against both teams.
 Boston has three games left.

+''When you have an opportunity to still make the postseason, you can't complain about that,'' Walker said.

 It was the first game for the Celtics since they announced Monday that All-Star forward Jaylen Brown would miss the remainder of the season to undergo surgery on his left wrist for a torn tendon.